Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "sub-title": the subtitle of the graph, which contains ["label"](#label-properties) properties.
 - @c "caption": the caption of the graph, which contains ["label"](#label-properties) properties.
 - @c "axes": an array of [axis](#axis-properties) objects.
+- @c "background-color": a string specifying the plotting area's background color.
+- @c "common-box-image": properties specifying the image used for a bar chart or box plot's common image.\n Available properties are:
+  - @c "path": string specifying the file path to the image.
+  - @c "outline": string specifying the color for the outline around the bars/boxes.
+- @c "stiple-image": a string specifying the path to an image to use a stipple brush.
 - @c "annotations": text messages that can be added on top of the graph, optionally pointing to positions on the graph.
 This is an array of annotation definitions, which contain the following properties:
   - @c "label": the label for the note, , which contains ["label"](#label-properties) properties.
   - @c "interest-points": The points that the note will point at.\n This is an array of items which contain the following properties: